 The biggest highlight is that 79% of organizations say they have adopted AI agents to some extent.

-PwC also broke down adoption into tiers:
+PwC also broke down the adoption into tiers:

 19% of companies are deploying AI agents at scale